isomerpages/nyp-sirs/_services/4d-work-learn-bookcamp.md

       <em><sup>1</sup> The training allowance of $1,000 is for participants who are Singapore Citizens only</em>
   </td>

-  <td>Employers hiring a WLB graduate will be able to:
+  <td style="width:50%;">Employers hiring a WLB graduate will be able to:
     <ul>
 <li>Access a pool of job-ready individuals who have been equipped with relevant skills and aptitude</li>
 <li>Reduce upfront training costs as job-ready talent will have already undergone behavioural, mind-set and technical skills related to a specific job role</li>